Indigenous Access Program

 - meet any program prerequisites and extra requirements as listed for the program

-- agree to attend day one of the Gama-dji Orientation Program.
+- agree to attend day one of the Gama-dji Orientation Program, which is normally held the week before your classes commence.

 What can I expect from the interview?

-- provide you with information about the programs you have chosen
+- provide you with information about the program you’ve chosen

-- introduce you to life at RMIT and the support services available to you while you are studying
+- introduce you to life at RMIT and Ngarara Willim, as well as the support services available to you while studying

-- answer any questions or concerns you have about studying at RMIT
+- answer any questions or concerns you have about your studies

-You may be required to provide year 12 transcripts or supporting documents.
+Please bring your Confirmation of Aboriginality/Statutory Declaration, if you have not provided it already.
+You may also be required to provide year 12 transcripts or supporting documentation.